 Designated students enrolled in HCSD will be issued a mobile computing device at no cost and allowed to transport the device from school to home upon after the following conditions:

-- 1. Parent/guardian and student may attend an orientation/meeting or complete online information course. - 2.
-Parent/guardian and student must sign Student/Parent Mobile Computing Device Agreement - 3.
+- 1. Parent/quardian and student must sign Student/Parent Mobile Computing Device Agreement - 2.
 Parent/guardian and student must sign Acceptable Use Agreement (included in the Student agenda and provided annually to all students.)

 PROCEDURE AND EXPECTATIONS